 When discussing the feasibility of bitcoin mining, an unexpected variable rears its head: power consumption.
 This catches a lot of prospective miners off-guard.
 After all, we rarely consider how much power our electric appliances are consuming.
 But computing hashes is a very intensive process, pushing whatever processor you’re using to the limit, and to its maximum power consumption.
 So the question we have to answer is this: will the small reward you earn from bitcoin mining be enough to offset the cost of power consumed?

 If you’re using CPU/GPU/FPGA to mine, the answer is a definite no. As of November 2017, the BTC reward is so small that it doesn’t pay for the energy your computer will consume to verify a block.

 This leaves us with Pools, ASICs and Cloud Mining.
-If you’re not willing to invest heavily in mining, your best bet could be to get a cloud mining rig.
+If you’re not willing to put a lot of money into setting up a mining operation, your best bet could be to get a cloud mining rig.
 These are relatively low cost, and require no hardware knowledge to get started, no extra electricity bills, and you won’t end up with a machine you can’t sell when bitcoin mining is no longer profitable.

 Compare bitcoin marketplaces

 The rising costs of mining effectively and competing against large mining pools have made it harder for the hobbyist to profit on mining bitcoin.